CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 If you have inserted the correct diskette, press the spacebar to continue the function.

-You can interrupt the copying process at any time with the BREAK button.
+You can interrupt the copying process at any time with the :kbd:`BREAK` button.
 If you do this during the writing process, please note the information on SAVE and BSAVE.